inkscope/inkscope/README.md

 **inkscopeViz** : to visualize Ceph cluster status and and relations between Ceph cluster objects

 **inkscopeMonitor** : for supervision of Ceph

+Manual installation is described in the [inkScope wiki](https://github.com/inkscope/inkscope/wiki)